Hurbanovo

 Hurbanovo (until 1948 Stará Ďala, Ógyalla, Altdala) is a town and large municipality in the Komárno District in the Nitra Region of south-west Slovakia.
 In 1948, its Slovak name was changed to Hurbanovo, named - despite to the will of locals - after Slovak writer Jozef Miloslav Hurban.
 The village was annexed to Czechoslovakia in 1920.

 History

 In historical records the town was first mentioned in 1329.

 Geography

-The town lies at an elevation of 115 metres and covers an area of 59.943 km^{2}.

 Hurbanovo is situated on the climatically warmest location of the Podunajská nížina lowland, and it is located on the left bank of the Žitava river in the area with an altitude around 115 metres above the sea level.